Sub section page

 Construction Project Management BSc (Hons)

-The BSc (Hons) in Construction Management is accredited by the Chartered Institute of Building (CIOB) and the Royal Institute of Chartered Surveyors (RICS) and therefore provides a professionally recognised qualification for graduates wishing to gain membership of the Institute.
+The BSc (Hons) in Construction Management is accredited by the Chartered Institute of Building (CIOB) and the Royal Institution of Chartered Surveyors (RICS) and therefore provides a professionally recognised qualification for graduates wishing to gain membership of the Institute.
 Graduates are eligible to join the Association of Building Engineers, leading to registration as a Professional Engineer (PEng) and to use the designation Ingenieur Professionnel Europeen (IngPEur).
 Through the industrial placements programme the course has strong links with a variety of construction-based companies.

 Quantity Surveying and Commercial Management